martimunicoy/peleffy/README.md

 # Open Force Field to PELE
-The Open Force Field to PELE (offpele for short) is a Python package that builds PELE-compatible force field templates using the Open Force Field toolkit.
+The Open Force Field to PELE is a Python package that builds PELE-compatible force field templates using the Open Force Field toolkit.